XamarinUniversity/build2018-labs/lab2/README.md

 4. Rename the file in the Solution Explorer to match the new class name.
 An easy way to do this in VS for Windows is to use the **Quick Actions and Refactorings...** menu (accessible through a right-click on the class, or **CTRL+.**)

-5. Change the properties in the class definition to match our mobile app version of the definition:
+5. Change the properties in the class definition to match the mobile app version of the definition:

 ```csharp
 public class CircleMessage : EntityData